← Back to Blog

 The best resume fonts are Calibri, Arial, Helvetica, Georgia, and Garamond.
 They are widely installed, parse cleanly through applicant tracking systems, and stay readable at small sizes.
 Use 10 to 12 point for body text and 14 to 16 point for your name and headings, and pick one font for the entire resume.

-Standard fonts like Arial and Calibri have clean, well-defined character shapes and are installed on virtually every system, so the parser reads them correctly.
-Decorative, condensed, or custom-embedded fonts can be misread.
-When that happens, your name, email, or a skill keyword gets stored as garbled text.
-The ATS does not flag an error.
-It simply files you with bad data, which lowers your match score and can drop you out of recruiter searches.
-That is why this is a parsing problem first and a style problem second.
+Before a human sees your resume, an applicant tracking system converts the file into plain text it can search, and that conversion depends on the font.
+Standard fonts like Arial and Calibri have clean, well-defined shapes installed on virtually every system, so the parser reads them correctly.
+Decorative, condensed, or custom-embedded fonts can be misread, so your name, email, or a skill keyword gets stored as garbled text.
+The ATS does not flag the error.
+It files you with bad data, which lowers your match score and can drop you out of recruiter searches.

 A resume in a clean ATS-safe font next to a garbled parsed version